Applications for Research Grants from the Kent and Ward Fund

 - Successful applicants will be required to provide a digital copy of a report on work completed, or submit a paper for publication to the South African Archaeological Bulletin or The Digging Stick.

-Application forms are available from: The Secretary, South African Archaeological Society, PO Box 15700, Vlaeberg, 8018, tel.
-(021) 762 7347, e-mail firstname.lastname@example.org, and must be submitted before 31 July 2020.
+Application forms are available from the link below or from: The Secretary, South African Archaeological Society, PO Box 15700, Vlaeberg, 8018, tel.
+(021) 762 7347, e-mail firstname.lastname@example.org, and must be submitted before 31 July of the application year.
 All applications will be refereed by specialists.
-The successful applicant/s will be notified by 15 September 2020.
+The successful applicant/s will be notified by 15 September of the application year.